From Barriers to Community

 Designing the user Journey

-With research insights in hand, I started sketching out what the experience could feel like.
-I visualized each step of the user’s path—from the moment they land on Tequi to the thrill of joining a group purchase.
-Using journey maps and wireframes, I translated their motivations, doubts, and behaviors into a flow that felt intuitive and trustworthy.
+I started sketching out what the experience could feel like.
+I visualized each step of the user’s path from the moment they land on Tequi to the thrill of joining a group purchase.
+Using diagrams and wireframes, I translated their motivations and behaviors into a flow that felt intuitive and trustworthy.

 Results and Findings